* Output of light, tight oil to surge in next decade-IEA

 Birol said it was essential that investments continue to be made in the plentiful, low-cost resources of the Middle East in order to meet growing demand from Asia.

-“The Middle East is and will remain the heart of the global oil industry for many years to come,” he told Reuters.
+“The Middle East is and will remain the heart of the global oil industry for many years to come,” he said.

 “Giving the wrong signal to Middle East producers may well delay investment.
 If we want Middle East oil in 2020, the investments need to be made by now.”

-Rising U.S. tight oil production is for now helping to meet growing demand, which the IEA forecasts will reach 101 million barrels per day (bpd) in 2035, up from 86.7 million bpd in 2011 and up slightly from 99.7 million bpd expected last year.
+Rising U.S. tight oil production is for now helping to meet growing demand, which the IEA forecasts will reach 101 million barrels per day (bpd) in 2035, a rise of 14 million bpd and up slightly from 99.7 million bpd expected last year.